grafbase/graphql-federation-benchmarks/README.md

 ## Protocol

-The gateway and the subgraphs are run through docker with `--network host` to avoid any overhead.
+The gateway and the subgraphs are docker containers with `--network host` to avoid any overhead.
 The load testing and latency measure is done by K6.
 The subgraphs keep track of the number of incoming GraphQL requests, excluding health checks.
 K6 retrieves any statistics computed by the subgraph at the end and propagates it in its summary.
 During the tests, we track the resource usage (CPU & MEM) of the gateway through `docker stats`.
 We only keep the measurements when K6 was running.

 A report is provided at the end.